 W. S. Gilbert

-So I decide to make a few of her recipes, well, her recipes with slight modifications, for the appetizer course.
+So I decided to make a few of her recipes, well, her recipes with slight modifications, for the appetizer course.
 One I choose is her recipe for Goat Cheese-Stuffed Gypsy Peppers – but I’m going to use those cute little baby bell peppers in place of the Gypsy pepper.

 As all good cooks do, the first thing I do is read through the recipe.
 Wait a minute.
 These are called Goat Cheese-Stuffed Gypsy Peppers – but where’s the goat cheese?